 Drupal 7 is nearing its end of life.
 What does that mean?
 The Drupal Security Team currently issue security patches to protect against vulnerabilities as they are discovered.
 This keeps your website and its data secure from hackers.
 From November 2021, the security team will no longer produce these patches.
 However, there is a good chance that there will be a community-based endeavour to produce security patches, as happened with Drupal 6.

 If your site is winding down or you only need a site to be live for another year or so, then staying put and using the community patches could be a good option.
-If, however, you want your site to continue to expand and evolve and take advantage of new developments as they come along, you will need to get involved in the process of updating.
+If, however, you want your site to continue to expand and evolve and take advantage of new developments and technologies as they come along, you will need to get involved in the process of updating.

 Benefits of Upgrading

-Drupal 8 and Drupal 9 are already benefitting from superior technology to Drupal 7.
+Drupal 8 and Drupal 9 are already benefiting from superior technology to Drupal 7.
 The open-source community is constantly developing new systems, tweaking processes and generally making everything work better and faster.
 With enterprise-backing and a huge global network of developers this is only going to keep on improving.

 Most of the work involved is in the preparation, the amount of work required will depend to some extent on the complexity of the site being migrated.
 This is a quick run-down of the migration process.